rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/cce/_index.md

 title: Creating a Huawei CCE Cluster
 shortTitle: Huawei Cloud Kubernetes Service
 weight: 2130
-aliases:
-  - /rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-huaweicloud-container-service/
 ---

 _Available as of v2.2.0_

-You can use Rancher to create a cluster hosted in Huawei Cloud Container Engine(CCE).
+You can use Rancher to create a cluster hosted in Huawei Cloud Container Engine (CCE).
+Rancher has already implemented and packaged the [cluster driver]({{< baseurl >}}/rancher/v2.x/en/tools/drivers/cluster-drivers/) for CCE, but by default, this cluster driver is `inactive`.
+In order to launch CCE clusters, you will need to [enable the CCE cluster driver]({{< baseurl >}}/rancher/v2.x/en/tools/drivers/cluster-drivers/#activating-deactivating-cluster-drivers).
+After enabling the cluster driver, you can start provisioning CCE clusters.

 ## Prerequisites

 - Find your project ID in Huawei CCE portal.
-See the CCE documentation [Manage your projects](https://support.huaweicloud.com/en-us/usermanual-iam/en-us_topic_0066738518.html).
+See the CCE documentation on how to [manage your projects](https://support.huaweicloud.com/en-us/usermanual-iam/en-us_topic_0066738518.html).
-- Create Access Key ID and Secret Access Key.
-See the CCE documentation [Manage your Access Key ID and Secret Access Key.](https://support.huaweicloud.com/en-us/usermanual-iam/en-us_topic_0079477318.html).
+- Create an Access Key ID and Secret Access Key.
+See the CCE documentation on how to [manage your Access Key ID and Secret Access Key.](https://support.huaweicloud.com/en-us/usermanual-iam/en-us_topic_0079477318.html).
-- Enable **Huawei CCE** Cloud Driver.
-See [how to enable cluster driver]({{< baseurl >}}/rancher/v2.x/en/drivers/cluster-drivers)

 ## Limitations

-Huawei CCE service doesn't support to create cluster with public access via API.
-You have to run Rancher server in the same vpc with your CCE clusters.
+Huawei CCE service doesn't support the ability to create clusters with public access through their API.
+You are required to run Rancher in the same VPC as the CCE clusters that you want to provision.

 ## Create the CCE Cluster